modelscope/agentscope/README.md

 #### AgentScope Studio

 AgentScope provides an easy-to-use runtime user interface capable of displaying multimodal output on the front end, including text, images, audio and video.
 To start a studio, you can just run `as_studio path/to/your/script.py`.
+To be able to use the as_studio functionality, please implement the `main` function in your code.
 More detail can be found in [src/agentscope/web/README.md](src/agentscope/web/README.md).

 #### Built-in Resources